This page contains helpful information about:

-If you're worried about how you feel or are concerned for someone you know, help is available.
+If you're worried about your mental health or are concerned for someone you know, help is available.

 If you're a child or young person and you're worried about how you feel or about someone you know, help is available for you too, tailored to you.

 Here are a number of organisations that are used to speaking to people with similar concerns.
 It's always good to talk, so if you think you might benefit from some friendly advice, then do have a look at their websites by clicking on the links below:

 We do not usually inform your parents, teachers, or anyone else if you contact the school nurse.
 We might inform someone if we were concerned about your safety, but we would normally speak to you first.